posit-dev/positron/positron/comms/README.md

 - **The "id" field is not used**.
 Because the JSON-RPC messages are being delivered as `comm_msg` Jupyter messages, each message already has an ID and a parent ID.
 This makes the JSON-RPC ID redundant.
 - **The "jsonrpc" field is optional**.
+- **Parameters are always passed by name**.
+JSON-RPC allows parameters to be passed either positionally (in a JSON array) or by name (in a JSON object).
+Currently, we only pass arguments by name.

 ## Making Changes